YimingQiao/Blitzcrank/README.md

 ```

----

-## Build instructions
+## Build Instructions

-`CMake` is an open-source, cross-platform family of tools designed to build, test and package software.
-A `cmake` project generator is provided.
+Cmake is an open-source, cross-platform family of tools designed to build, test, and package software.
+A cmake config is provided.
 It can generate Makefiles or other scripts to create `Blitzcrank` binary.

-You can build `Blitzcrank` with:
+We build `Blitzcrank` with:

 ```shell
 cd ./build-release